liqun1981/sea_ice_prediction/README.md

 # sea_ice_prediction
-Sea ice concentration prediction using large scale modes of climate variability
+Sea ice concentration prediction (regression) using large scale modes of climate variability

 ## Setup and execution
 Download data from 'Data' section below and then see setup.md file